equinor/configsuite/docs/source/user_guide/advanced.rst

 entire snapshot, or a tuple containing just the ``student`` names.
 The first is not recommended as it is good to be conscious regarding what the context contains.
 In particular, a user will have to carry the same amount of information in their head while auditing a configuration file.
-The later, because we recommend to make the context extendable without having to change all the context validators.
+The latter, because we recommend to make the context extendable without having to change all the context validators.
 And by putting all student names under an attribute, we achieve just that.